thanethomson/haproxy-session-mon/README.md

   write privileges to this file.
 Default: `None`.
 * `console` (optional): If `true`, application logs will also be output to `stdout`.
 Default: `true`.

+### Graylog Backend Configuration
+At present, this backend (type: `gelf`) allows you to pipe statistics to a Graylog instance via UDP using [GELF](http://docs.graylog.org/en/stable/pages/gelf.html).
+The following configuration options are possible for a Graylog backend:

+* `host`: The host IP address for the collector endpoint.
+* `port`: The host port for the collector endpoint.
+* `facility`: A unique identifier for all of the statistics collected on behalf of this backend.

+When this data is sent to the Graylog collector endpoint, the following important fields are sent through:

+* `host`: The ID of the HAProxy server for which these stats are relevant (this corresponds to the ID given to the server under the `servers` section of the configuration file.
+* `facility`: The facility specified in the configuration for this particular backend.
+* `sessions`: The integer value representing the number of concurrent sessions going through the HAProxy host being monitored.
+* `backend`: The name given to the HAProxy backend (as configured in the HAProxy server itself) for which the concurrent session count is relevant.

+### PRTG Backend Configuration
+This backend is currently still under construction, and should be available soon.

+### Log File Backend Configuration
+This backend (type: `logfile`) allows you to append statistics to a log file by way of simple logging.
+The following configuration options are possible for the log file:

+* `path`: The full filesystem path to the file to which to write the logs.

 ## License